tacticoolsteve/Skyrim-Modlist/README.md

    - Deleted Infantry Armor SE Due To It Not Being CBBE

-   - Updated Improved Camera SE PR5
+   - Updated To Improved Camera SE PR5

   - Reinstalled Nemsis From The Downloads Folder Due To It Crashing On Engine Update (It Works Now)